vivekghanchi/Night-at-a-Museum/README.md

 The user can go around the the different Display panel to learn about different ways VR can be used for Medical and Educaton purposes & Military and some of the companies currently producing applications.

 ## Experience Description
+You start in a Space with start experience button after clicking strat it will enter a vr exhibition .
+Inside it, there are a lot of things to interact with and learn new things.